Rugby World looks at the bookmaker's favourites to lead Andy Farrell's British & Irish Lions in Australia this summer.

 Read more: Who are the British & Irish Lions playing this summer?
 All the fixtures in one place

-Already a two-time Lion, having toured New Zealand and South Africa, Itoje has excelled in Test rugby this season and is well known to Farrell from his time with Saracens, England and the Lions.
+Already a two-time Lion, having toured New Zealand and South Africa, Itoje has excelled in Test rugby this season and is well known to Farrell from his time with Saracens (where he also wears the armband), England and the Lions.
+Throughout the entirety of his playing career the 30-year-old has been touted as a potential international captain and is finally living up to that billing.

-Caelan Doris (Ireland) – 6/5
+Caelan Doris (Ireland) – 5/4

 Ireland captain Caelan Doris is in the frame to be Lions captain (Inpho)

-A near-constant in the Ireland setup since the Englishman’s instalment at the Aviva Stadium, Doris has developed into a complete back-row forward.
-Also captaining his province, Leinster Rugby, along with his well-rounded game Doris has developed a knack for leadership that could be the difference Down Under.
+Caelan Doris was named Ireland captain by Andy Farrell for the second game of the 2024 Six Nations, and has since kept the role when fit.
+A near-constant in the Ireland setup since the Englishman’s instalment in the Aviva Stadium’s top job, Doris has developed into a complete back-row forward.
+Also captaining his province, Leinster Rugby, Doris has developed a knack for leadership that could make the difference Down Under.

+Unlike Maro Itoje and Finn Russell, Doris has never toured with the Lions before.
 Overlooked for selection in 2021, that lack of experience could be held against Doris when Farrell does finally select his squad.

-Finn Russell (Scotland) – 12/1
+Finn Russell (Scotland) – 16/1

 Following Sione Tuipulotu’s Six Nations-ending injury Finn Russell was named co-captain of Scotland alongside Rory Darge.

-While Darge has slightly longer odds of 66/1, the Bath Rugby playmaker is the favourite to wear the fly-half jersey in the Test series against Australia despite kicking at 38 per cent during the Championship.
+While Darge has slightly longer odds of 66/1, the Bath Rugby playmaker is the favourite to wear the fly-half jersey in the Test series against Australia, despite kicking at 38 per cent during the Championship.

-Dan Sheehan (Ireland) – 14/1
+Dan Sheehan (Ireland) – 16/1

 Could Dan Sheehan be an outsider for Lions captaincy?.
 (Photo By Brendan Moran/Sportsfile via Getty Images)

 Playing in all five matches for Ireland as they finished third in the tournament, Sheehan was joint-second try scorer with England’s Tommy Freeman after he crossed the whitewash on five occasions.
+This included an impressive hat-trick against Italy in the final round and has the 26-year-old pegged as a Test match starter in Australia.

 Jac Morgan (Wales) – 20/1